 Working Party (WP) 5B thanks WP 5D for the liaison statement (5B/142).
-WP 5B has initiated the process of developing a Recommendation ITU-R M.[AMS-CHARACTERISTICS_1750-1850 MHZ].
-This Recommendation is intended to be used for sharing studies between High Altitude Platform for International Mobile Telecommunication Base Station (HIBS) and AMS operating in 1750-1850 MHz band under WRC-23 agenda item 1.4.
+WP 5B has initiated the process of developing a Recommendation ITU-R M.[AMS-CHARACTERISTICS_1 780-1 850 MHZ].
+This latest Recommendation is intended to be used for sharing studies between High Altitude Platform for International Mobile Telecommunication Base Station (HIBS) and AMSs operating in 1 780-1 850 MHz band under WRC-23 agenda item 1.4.
+The Table in the attachement provides the technical characteristics of the AMS systems in the 1 780-1 850 MHz band.WP 5B looks forward to continued collaboration with WP 5D on the progress of WRC-23 agenda item 1.4.

-WP 5B would like to mention that it has considered the Administrative Circular CACE/955 dated 18 September 2020 which encourages administrations to provide their contributions on technical characteristics, operational parameters and protection criteria for services to support the work on relevant WRC-23 agenda items to the contributing Working Parties dealing with these services.
-WP 5B will take into account any additional information received from the membership related to this administrative circular as well as any other available information in the BR databases together with any information in ITU-R Recommendations and Reports and further liaise with the responsible or contributing groups by the requested deadline.

-WP 5B looks forward to continued collaboration with WP 5D on the progress of WRC-23 agenda item 1.4.